Investors continue to pour money into dental startups

 Since last September, Candid has grown its revenues 4x.

-“We’ve basically doubled from a revenue standpoint and doubled again in Q1,” Candid CEO Nick Greenfield told TechCrunch.
+“We’ve basically doubled from a revenue standpoint and doubled again in Q1,” Greenfield told TechCrunch.
 “That trajectory will continue at least for the next two quarters.”

 With the funding, Candid plans to double its headcount from 275 to 550, open additional Candid Studios and develop new products.